fumikasphys/topological-defect-formation/README.md

 # Topological Defect Prediction with Recurrent Neural Networks

-This repository contains Python scripts for generating topological-defect data from a one-dimensional stochastic Ginzburg–Landau model and training a neural network to predict the final field configuration from a short time series.
+This repository contains Python scripts for generating topological-defect data from a one-dimensional stochastic Ginzburg–Landau model and training a neural network to predict the final defect configuration from a short time series.

 ## Files